The Prime Focus Infrared Microlensing Experiment (PRIME): First Results: Discussion and conclusions

 During the off-bulge season, PRIME partner institutions will conduct various scientific observations of their interest, such as ToO observations of gravitational wave events, $\gamma$-ray bursts, transient searches toward galaxy clusters, and the all-sky grid survey.

 \acknowledgments We thank the anonymous referee for the useful suggestions.
 The PRIME project is supported by JSPS KAKENHI Grant Number JP16H06287, JP22H00153, JP25H00668, JP19KK0082, JP20H04754, JP24H01811 and JPJSCCA20210003.
 We acknowledge a financial support by Astrobiology Center.
 M.T. is supported by JSPS KAKENHI grant No.24H00242.
 DPB acknowledges support from NASA grants 80NSSC20K0886 and 80NSSC18K0793.
+ET acknowledges financial support from the European Research Council (ERC BHianca, 101002761).